For children ages 3 through sixth grade

 “In catechesis . . . it is Christ alone Who teaches.
 Anyone else teaches to the extent that he is Christ’s spokesman.” — Catechism of the Catholic Church # 427

 Sunday Mass attendance is mandatory for families.
-We are in Year Two of the Eucharistic Revival calling all Catholics across the US, to be healed, converted, formed, and unified by an encounter with Jesus in the Eucharist—and sent out in mission “for the life of the world.”
+We are in Year Three of the Eucharistic Revival calling all Catholics across the US, to be healed, converted, formed, and unified by an encounter with Jesus in the Eucharist—and sent out in mission “for the life of the world.”
 (See USCCB Eucharistic Revival begun in June, 2022.)
 There will be a sign-in book at the main entrances to the Churches starting Sept.
-23/24 for first graders and older to indicate which Mass they attend each week.
+7/8 for first graders and older to indicate which Mass they attend each week.
 If families are off island, the student is required to bring in a bulletin signed by the priest at the Mass they go to.
 God’s Third Commandment is to keep holy the Lord’s Day.
 Reception of these Sacraments will be delayed until obligations are met.
 Families are also asked to participate in the Sacrament of Confession at a minimum during Advent/Lent, Stations of the Cross at least once, to spend time in Eucharistic Adoration and to consider some additional service to the parish and/or community.

 Payment and registration forms are expected before sessions start.
 Payments can be made on our online giving platform, checks are to be made out to: Good Shepherd Parish, or use cash.
 A new medical information/student release form has to be filled out each year, and bring a copy of the child’s sacrament certificates: if he/she wasn’t baptized here on Martha’s Vineyard, and/or First Communion, if celebrated off island.

-Sessions* to be offered for 28 weeks during the 2022-23 school year:
+Sessions* to be offered for 28 weeks during the 2024-25 school year:

 MONDAY: Level II (1-3 grade); Level III (4-6 grade) 3:30-5:30 pm